LouisJackman/language-x/README.md

     }
 }

 // Top-level code is allowed, but only in the main package.
-Outside of that all
+Code in other packages must be in
-// code must be in methods.
+// functions or methods.

 var c = counter.create()
 times(5, () -> {